conduktor/conduktor-coding-challenge/frontend-developers/README.md

   - This will automatically provide the front-end a JWT with user information
 - Display the name/picture from the JWT token in the application (with a logout menu)
 - I should be able to create clusters & topics (see below for the contract)

+### Bonuses

 - I should be able to switch the locale in the application without screen full-refresh
   - eg: English, French (or your native language!)
-- Bonus: If I open the application in multiple tabs: they must be synchronized
+- Extra (will be mandatory in production): If I open the application in multiple tabs: they must be synchronized
   - eg1: if I create a resource on tab A, I should see it on tab B
   - eg2: if I logout on tab A, it should logout on tab B